datazip-inc/olake/examples/spark-tablurarest-minio-mysql/README.md

 ### 4. Query and Analyze Data with Jupyter Notebook

-**This is the GUI interface for querying data - no command line needed!**
+**This is the GUI interface for querying data - no command line needed**

 1. **Access Jupyter Notebook:** [http://localhost:8888](http://localhost:8888)
    - **Token:** `olake123`